justinjudefernandes/Splunk-SIEM-Fundamentals-Security-Monitoring/README.md

   - fast - showcases only a few interesting fields.
   - smart - showcases a lot more interesting fields.
 - The main difference between smart and verbose modes is that when using transformation commands:
-  - smart - only displays statistics and visualizations, no events are displayed
+  - smart - only displays statistics and visualizations, no events are displayed.
-  - verbose - only displays events, statistics and visualizations
+  - verbose - only displays events, statistics and visualizations.
 - Applied Splunk search best practices.
 - Developed optimized SPL queries using:
   - fields